FAQ’s: Zululand Endangered Species Monitoring Project

 A priority species is any animal species which is of a management concern on a reserve we are working on, for any number of reasons.
 For example the African Wild Dog is of concern because it is an Endangered Species and their conservation status is critical, while on the other hand Lion and Hyena are of a concern because they impact heavily on Wild Dog numbers.
 By understanding the Lion and Hyena demographics and feeding ecology and by managing their populations properly we will be better able to conserve the Wild Dog.
 The ecological impact that a species has can also be of concern, for example high densities of African Elephant, especially on small Reserves, can have a detrimental effect on the ecosystem.
 We therefore need to monitor this priority species to establish the population’s demographics and feeding ecology too.

 Q: How close do we normally get to the animals?
-Can you give an estimation of what camera lenses to bring?
+Can you give an estimation of what camera lenses to bring for the Endangered Species Monitoring project?

 Naturally we cannot say how close you will come to whatever animals you will see while you are here, since each sighting is different, and this is a wild and unpredictable environment.
 We would recommend at least a 300mm lens.

-No one is allowed to walk around within the reserves unless accompanied by a ranger who is qualified to deal with dangerous game on foot.
+In Zululand, no one is allowed to walk around within the reserves unless accompanied by a ranger who is qualified to deal with dangerous game on foot.
 This applies to the volunteer accommodation as well, as some camps are partly fenced but most are not.
-For this reason please remember it is very important to never leave the immediate camp area on foot, especially when it is dark, and to always use torches when moving around the accommodation at night!
+For this reason please remember it is very important to never leave the immediate camp area on foot, especially when it is dark, and to always use torches/flashlights when moving around the accommodation at night!

 Q: Will I be making a Real Difference?